 With all of that said, we have to admit that all of the above is a look at whether Oogie Boogie Bash – A Disney Halloween Party is worth it on paper.
 A big draw is the atmosphere and different vibe Disney California Adventure takes on.
 There’s special background music, unique lighting & effects, and other guests dressed in costumes give the Halloween Party a palpable energy.
 This is a true X factor.

 Of course, this doesn’t mean you’ll likewise be able to find a way to justify the cost of Oogie Boogie Bash – A Disney Halloween Party.
-With every single event date costing over $100, the price is certainly steep.
-Moreover, there are a lot of Halloween offerings at Disneyland Resort that are included in the standard price of admission, so if you already have APs or regular park tickets, there’s less of a “need” to do this.
-For us, these special events are a fun splurge.
-Even if we would have a hard time breaking down the cost to justify it, the bottom line for us is that the parties are just plain fun, and we really love doing them.
-Your mileage may vary, but that makes Disneyland’s Halloween Party worth it to us!
+With every single event date costing over $125, the price is certainly steep.
+Moreover, there are a lot of Halloween offerings at Disneyland Resort that are included in the standard price of admission.
+If you already have APs or regular park tickets, there’s less of a “need” to do this.